Mariana plate: Eastern convergent boundary

-Western Divergent Boundary
+Western divergent boundary

-The Mariana Plate is also separating at a rate of 30 mm/yr from the Philippine Plate to the west.
+The Mariana plate is also separating at a rate of 30 mm/yr from the Philippine Plate to the west.
 The Mariana Trough is located on the western side of the island arc along with the back arc basin.
 Around 3 Ma the basin began spreading at 4.7 cm/yr.
 Due to the back arc spreading in the Mariana Trough the islands are moving east while the Philippine Sea plate is staying almost stationary.

-Future of Plate
+Future of plate

 Since there is volcanism happening on the Mariana back arc ridge and basin, this system could continue to grow but combining the rate of separation from the Philippine plate along with the subduction destroying the Mariana plate it is possible this microplate could eventually dissipate.
 The rate of subduction is greater than the rate of uplift.
 The collision of aseismic ridges and the axis of the trench explain how the plate curvature is evolving.